Auckland Home Renovation Timeline: What to Expect Week-by-Week

 Renovating your Auckland home?
 It’s exciting — and a little terrifying.
 One moment you’re dreaming about open-plan kitchens and better storage, the next you’re knee-deep in timelines, council forms, and wondering when your bathroom will have a toilet again.

 Not every reno needs council sign-off — but many do.
-Here’s the basic split:
+Here’s the basic split.

-Path 1: You Need Consent — If you’re touching structure (removing walls, adding space, moving plumbing), the council needs to approve the work.
+If you’re touching structure (removing walls, adding space, moving plumbing), the council needs to approve the work.
 That adds 4–8 weeks up front.

-Path 2: No Consent Needed — If it’s more cosmetic (new kitchen, painting, flooring), you can usually get started faster.
+If it’s more cosmetic (new kitchen, painting, flooring), you can usually get started faster.

 Pro tip: Don’t guess.
 A good renovation company will tell you up front if consent is needed and handle the paperwork so you don’t have to spend hours on the Auckland Council website.

-The designer sketches early ideas while the quantity surveyor (QS) puts numbers to them.
+The designer sketches early ideas while the quantity surveyor puts numbers to them.
 No surprises here — the goal is to match dream and budget before you get too attached to anything.

 You pick fixtures, finishes, and the plan gets finalised.
 We give you a fixed price, and you sign the contract.
 If consent is needed, this is when we prep those drawings for submission.

-Week 4: Council vs. Kickoff
+Week 4 — Council vs. kickoff

 If consent is needed, we submit to Auckland Council and start prepping behind the scenes.
 No consent?
 We’re on-site laying protection, booking trades, and starting early demo.

-Weeks 5–8: Waiting (if Consent) or Working (if Not)
+Weeks 5–8 — Waiting (if consent) or working (if not)

 While Council reviews your application, we order gear, schedule trades, and prep.
 If you didn’t need consent, by now demo is underway, and the new structure is already taking shape.